So who is this person who spends his time coming up with an Automatic Timing Light, and providing the Instructions so others can do it too?

 I have been a member of Toastmasters clubs in both Minnesota and Oklahoma.
 I have earned my Advanced Communicator Silver (ALS) and Advanced Leader Bronze (ALB).

-I enjoy bicycling, running, wood-working, electronics, and computers as a hobbies.
+I enjoy bicycling, wood-working, electronics, and computers as a hobbies.
 The latter three were the basis for my deciding to build the Automatic Timing Light.

 I have always been fascinated with microcontrollers.
 Perhaps my favorite assignment from back in college was my senior Robot Design Project where we used the BASIC Stamp microcontroller to make a device that did very simple motion.
 Ever since that time I have been wanting to do the next bigger or greater thing with a microcontroller.
 At one point I paid almost $200 for a BASIC Stamp 2p40 with the prototype board.
 Little did I know that 15 years later I would be able to purchase a much more versatile and powerful Arduino Uno for less than $5.